ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

             {<code></code>{ states.sensor.alarm_clock_minute.state }}</code></pre>
 </div>

-If you're curious, here's what each sensor does:
+If you're curious, here's what the templeate sensors do:
 * `alarm_clock_hour` formats the hour slider output as an integer to remove the decimal point and zeros
 * `alarm_clock_minute` does the same for the minute slider
 * `alarm_clock_time` combines the hour slider and the minute slider into a single alarm clock setting